 At night, make sure you take in a fado show.
 There are many places in the Alfama neighborhood famous for this soulful song and guitar performance, but you can also book a reservation at O Faia (Rua Barroca 56) in Bairro Alto, just be prepared to pay the minimum cover charge for your meal and drinks.

 Located just 30 minutes from Lisbon by train, a day trip to Sintra is a must when you visit Lisbon!
 Sintra has been a summer retreat for monarchs and today Sintra is a protected UNESCO World Heritage Site.
 Set on a hilltop, it is easiest to either take the train into Sintra or hire a driver for the day because parking in town is crazy.
 If you take the train, you can then take a bus to the various attractions.

 A few “must-see” stops in Sintra include:

-	- Quinta da Regaleira — this residence and park was built at the end of the 19th century and blends romanticism and fantasy in a parklike paradise that kids will absolutely go crazy over.
+- Quinta da Regaleira — make your next stop this residence and park that was built at the end of the 19th century and blends romanticism and fantasy in a parklike paradise that kids will absolutely go crazy over.
 Plan on spending a half a day here if you can (there is a cafe onsite.)
 The gardens are full of secret tunnels and passageways, grottos and towers and the things that make your imagination come alive.
 One thing that can’t be missed is the Initiation Well (Poço Imperfeito) and Lago da Cascata.